Kaiser784/DAA-lab-submissions/README.md

 ```
 ---
 ## Lab 4

+#### Use the Inheritance feature of OO paradigm to implement the following.
 #### Divide and Conquer Paradigm
 ```
 1. Find MAX using 1-way, 2-way, 3-way, k-way approach